awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

 ...
 ```

 For more information about performing upgrades, see [Upgrading a SQL Server DB instance](#USER_UpgradeDBInstance.SQLServer.Upgrading)\.
-For information about what SQL Server versions are available on Amazon RDS, see [Microsoft SQL Server on Amazon RDS](CHAP_SQLServer.md)\.
+For information about what SQL Server versions are available on Amazon RDS, see [Amazon RDS for Microsoft SQL Server](CHAP_SQLServer.md)\.

 **Topics**
 + [Overview of upgrading](#USER_UpgradeDBInstance.SQLServer.Overview)